defold/doc/docs/en/faq/faq.md

 ## Linux issues

-I'm running on Linux 64 bit and the editor won't start.
+I'm running on Linux and the editor won't start.

-: Make sure you downloaded the 64 bit version of the editor from the dashboard and that you start the editor with the supplied shell script:
+: Make sure that you start the editor with the supplied shell script:

   ```sh
   $ ./Defold-linux.sh
   ```

   Do *not* execute *Defold* directly.

-I'm running on Linux and nothing happens when I try to open my projects.

-: If you are running a 32 bit Linux, your installation may lack a compatible libwebkitgtk.
-Install *libwebkitgtk version 1.0-0* and restart the editor.

 I can't create a new branch for my project on Linux.